Spring 2019 Pre-Registration

 You will be able to review and make changes to your PR enrollment anytime during the Pre-Registration periods.

-2Ls should take into consideration the degree requirement to successfully complete 6 points of Experiential Credit, which begins with the Class of 2019.
+The degree requirement to successfully complete 6 points of Experiential Credit began with the Class of 2019.
 Course offered during the coming academic year which count toward this requirement can be found by searching the Curriculum Guide.
-A list of the courses is also available here.

 By Pre-Registering for courses you are entering an enrollment lottery for courses that do not require an application or instructor permission.
 The rules for the lottery can be reviewed here.

-- ACTION: Select courses from the Fall 2017 Curriculum Schedule that you wish to include in the course lottery.
+- ACTION: Select courses from the Spring 2019 Curriculum Schedule that you wish to include in the course lottery.

 - ACTION: Log into LawNet, select ‘Preregistration’ under the ‘Registration Services’ menu.